Rules

 Regular expressions are for advanced use case only and deserve a long topic by themselves.
 If you have never heard of Regular Expressions, I'd strongly discourage you from using them here.

-To turn on regular expression, click "express delivery" icon next to the rule text.
+To turn on regular expression, switch on the appropriate button next to the rule text:

 When typing in an expression, it has to match an entire input and not just a substring inside it.
 Here is an example.